tonghuikang/ndsc/README.md

-# National Data Science Competition 2019
+# National Data Science Competition 2019 by Shopee
 Collaborated with [Zheng Xingjian](https://github.com/mrrollingjerry) <br>

 We have won the Merit award.
 Our score is placed 16th on the leaderboard.